TonnyRogers/TonnyRogers/README.md

 💬 I'm a Brazilian developer since 2014 that loves to learn more about new tecnology and all things relacted...

-I'm currently learning more about **Flutter** in mobile development and working with Javascript ecosystem (ReactJS, React Native, NodeJS) in my profissional carrer.
+I'm currently learning more about **React Native** in mobile development and working with Javascript ecosystem (ReactJS, React Native, NodeJS) in my profissional carrer.

 My spare time is dedicate to my own personal projects to improove my knolage and i make some radical things